Zaptopod4001/PathfindingBreadthFirst/README.md

 ## What is it?

 This is one of the pathfinding experiments I have done - basically a set of classes that can be used for pathfinding using breadth first algorithm.
 I don't remember the reason why I didn't make the pathfinding use A* algorithm - but then again, I think I'm not using this pathfinding class currently.
-In the above GIF you can see one implemenation of this pathfinding class which I did using these classes  together with Unity Tilemap feature (implementation is not included here).
+In the above GIF you can see one implemenation which I did using these classes together with Unity Tilemap feature and some custom tilemap drawing classes (implementation is not included here).

 ### Features: